Ihalake/Ml-project/README.md

 - Evaluation: Provides comprehensive metrics (accuracy, precision, recall, F1-score) to assess model effectiveness.
 - Model Saving: Saves trained models and preprocessing objects for deployment and future use.

-## To run the project :
+## To run the project
--download zip file.
+- Download zip file.
--open project in terminal and run 'python app.py'.
+- Open project in terminal and run 'python app.py'.